repeatexplorer/repeatexplorer_frontpage/welcome.md

 ---
 ## Contact information

-If you need help, increase a data quota, or you want to report a problem, please contact [server administrator](mailto:regalaxy@rt.cesnet.cz).
+If you need help, need to increase a data quota, or want to report a problem, please contact [server administrator](mailto:regalaxy@rt.cesnet.cz).
 If you encounter an error while running a tool, please report a bug using the bug icon in the dataset history.

 ---
 ## Resources

-- [Step by step protocols](https://rdcu.be/b80Gr)  include four protocols how to use main RepeatExplorer tools
+- [Step by step protocols](https://rdcu.be/b80Gr) include four protocols on how to use main RepeatExplorer tools
 - [Documentation and training information](http://repeatexplorer.org/)
 - [The impact of genome coverage and sequence read sampling on reproducibility of repeat identification](http://repeatexplorer.org/?page_id=179)
 - Official [Galaxy Project](https://galaxyproject.org/) website with information on how to use the Galaxy platform
-- For command line version of the RepeatExplorer tools, see the source [code repository](https://bitbucket.org/petrnovak/repex_tarean/)
+- For the command line version of the RepeatExplorer tools, see the source [code repository](https://github.com/kavonrtep/repex_tarean)

 [Follow @RepeatExplorer](https://twitter.com/RepeatExplorer?ref_src=twsrc%5Etfw)